alteryx/ayx-developer-sdk/docs/howto/how-to-make-tensorflow-plugin-with-ui/tensorflow-plugin-with-ui.md

  `self.data_url = self.provider.tool_config["datasetConfig"]["datasetTargetDir"]`
  and the lines below it are utilizing the `tool_config` dict (link to tool_config in docs) to access data and tool configuration sent by the UI SDK.

-You may have already noticed, but `tool_config` will contain the values we said we'd mock before deploying to designer.
+You may have already noticed, but `tool_config` will contain the values we said we'd mock befiore deploying to designer.
 Once we have developed our frontend, a user will be able to populate these fields.
 Until then, you can safely use constants for testing. (better phrasing?)